Omaha Construction Accident Lawyer | Construction Death Lawyer

 A third-party claim after a construction accident may involve a process known as insurance subrogation.
 With insurance subrogation, one insurance company can stand in the place of another.
 Nebraska Revised Statute Section 48-118 states that when a third party is responsible for the injury or death of an employee, the employer can be subrogated to the right of the employee or dependence on the third party.
 This means that your employer can seek compensation from a third party’s insurance company on your behalf.

-Speak to an Attorney Before Accepting an Insurance Settlement for a Construction Accident
+Speak to a Construction Accident Attorney Before Accepting an Insurance Settlement for a Construction Accident

 Once you accept a workers’ compensation settlement for a construction accident in Omaha, you automatically give up the right to file a personal injury lawsuit against your employer.
 This is why it is important to speak to an attorney before accepting a settlement or signing anything sent to you by an insurance company.
-If you believe that your employer played a role in causing your accident, a personal injury lawsuit against the employer could be a better option than workers’ comp, depending on the circumstances.
+Personal injury lawyers can both provide valuable guidance and representation to ensure that worker receive fair compensation, or if you believe that your employer played a role in causing your accident, a personal injury lawsuit against the employer could be a better option than workers’ comp, depending on the circumstances.

 You may have the right to recover compensation in Nebraska through both a workers’ compensation claim and a personal injury lawsuit if a third party caused or contributed to your injuries.
 Recovering through both types of claims can help you collect just compensation for the full extent of your losses, including pain and suffering and permanent disability.
 Learn more about your legal options after a construction accident in Omaha during a free case evaluation with our attorneys.

-If you or a loved one have been injured in a construction site accident, do not hesitate to contact the attorneys at Knowles Law Firm.
+If you or a loved one have been injured in construction accidents, do not hesitate to contact the construction accident lawyer at Knowles Law Firm.
 Contact our Omaha, Nebraska office today for your initial free consultation.